jyotiranjanp4/PythonProjects/Password Generator/README.md

 Welcome to Password Generator!

-Enter your first name: Jyotiranjan
+Enter your first name: Hello

-Enter your city name: Puri
+Enter your city name: World

 Enter your date of birth: 12345

-Your password could be: Jyotiranjan in Puri @ 12345
+Your password could be: HelloinWorld@12345